Choosing a digital marketing company in Los Angeles, CA, should not feel like paying for activity without knowing what it is supposed to accomplish.

 How Do You Climb SERPs?

-The page should answer the reason behind the search before it tries to force every visitor through the same sales message.
+Good SEO content matches the reason behind the search instead of treating every visitor like they came for the same sales message.

 A content strategy does not always mean publishing something new.
 Existing pages may need better structure, clearer answers, stronger internal links, or more useful next steps.